 What counselling services are available?

-Personal and Academic Counselling services are provided to all domestic and international students, at all study locations including distance education.
+Personal and Academic Counselling services are provided to all domestic and international students, at all study locations including online study.
 An appointment can be arranged by face-to-face (where possible), by telephone or by email.
 To make an appointment, email email@example.com or call 07 49 30 9456.
 Alternatively, an appointment can be made by visiting your nearest study location

 What if my position is urgent?